 How are creditors handled in this process?

 In Tennessee, with the exception of the government, unsecured creditors have one year from a person’s date of death to collect any money owed to them.
-If they do not collect their money within that time frame, they will no longer be entitled to payment, according to the law.
+If they do not collect their money within that time frame, they will no longer be entitled to payment, according to probate law.
 If there is a co-signer or guarantor on that debt and that person is still alive, the co-signer or guarantor will continue to be responsible for that debt.
 During the probate, we give direct notice that we have opened a probate to all known creditors.
 We also publish a notice in the local Tennessee newspaper letting everyone else know that the probate is open in hopes that unknown creditors will file their claims.
 Known creditors that receive direct notice will have four months to file their claim in probate court (instead of one year).
 All other creditors will have one year from the date of death to file their claims in court.
 Our firm routinely disputes creditor claims that are unfounded and have saved our clients hundreds of thousands of dollars that would have otherwise been required to be paid.

 Is there anything I can do to avoid probating my loved one's estate?

 If your loved one is already deceased, and they meet the qualifications listed above, then the answer is most likely "no".
 You can, however, plan to take action now to make sure your loved ones don’t have to probate your estate.
 Oftentimes, a Probate Lawyer will utilize a trust to avoid probate with your own assets during the estate planning process.

 The Three Types in the State of Tennessee: